The Affordable Dentist

 Scroll down to the illustration below.

 Even when decay reaches the underlying layer—dentin—you may still feel nothing.
 Only when it approaches the soft center—the pulp, where nerves and blood vessels live—do you usually feel pain.
-By then, the damage is often extensive.
+By then, the damage from a cavity is often extensive.

 To make matters worse, decay doesn’t spread in a straight line.
 Take a look at the black triangles in the diagram.
 A cavity often starts at a small point on the outside and fans out wide inside the enamel.
 The tooth might look intact—until the undermined enamel collapses due to internal damage.